nus-cs2103/website-base/admin/tp-pe-fragment.md

 1. remove mask (if any)
 1. turn towards the camera
 1. move closer to the camera (but do not adjust the camera position) -- no need to show the student card
-1. hold that pose until the invigilator has taken a screenshot and asks you to go back to the exam activity.
+1. hold that pose until the invigilator has taken a screenshot and asks you to go back to the PE activity.

-<span class="text-danger">Please comply quickly</span> as non-compliance can delay the exam for everyone.
+<span class="text-danger">Please comply quickly</span> as non-compliance can delay the PE for everyone.
 This is expected to take no more than 15 seconds.
 </box>

 -------------------------------------------------------------------------{.border-success}